nico3333fr/jquery-accessible-tabs-aria/README.md

 __If you focus in a tab content__
 - use Ctrl Up/left to Set focus on the tab button for the currently displayed tab
+- use Ctrl PageUp to Set focus on the previous tab button for the currently displayed tab
+- use Ctrl PageDown to Set focus on the next tab button for the currently displayed tab

+__Warning__: Ctrl+PageUp/PageDown combination could activate for some browsers a switch of browser tabs.
+Nothing to do for this, as far as I know (if you have a solution, let me know).

 ## Requirements